 1. Employee onboarding

-Did you know 58% of organizations admitted their onboarding program is more focused on operations and paperwork rather than on people and performance?
+Did you know that 58% of organizations admit their onboarding program is more focused on operations and paperwork rather than on people and performance?

-1 in 5 HR professionals said their hiring paperwork was inconsistent, informal, or disjointed
+1 in 5 HR professionals say their hiring paperwork is inconsistent, informal, or disjointed.

 Manual employee onboarding often involves the collection of data through insecure channels, violating GDPR requirements.
 Needless to say, this poses a high data exposure risk.